hytxx/vim/vimrc.md

 " All of your Plugins must be added before the following line call vundle#end()            " required filetype plugin indent on    " required
-" To ignore plugin indent changes, instead use:
-"filetype plugin on
-"

 " Brief help
 " :PluginList       - lists configured plugins
-" :PluginInstall    - installs plugins; append `!` to update or just :PluginUpdate " :PluginSearch foo - searches for foo; append `!` to refresh local cache " :PluginClean      - confirms removal of unused plugins; append `!` to auto-approve removal "
+" :PluginInstall    - installs plugins; append `!` to update or just :PluginUpdate " :PluginSearch foo - searches for foo; append `!` to refresh local cache " :PluginClean      - confirms removal of unused plugins; append `!` to auto-approve removal

 " see :h vundle for more details or wiki for FAQ
 " Put your non-Plugin stuff after this line